it32bit/HA_CTRL/Doc/LogBook.md

 Now every new repo you git init will include this hook automatically.

-## INFO-21 Refactoring Observer Pattern for Embedded System
+## INFO-21 Refactoring Observer Pattern for Console

 Goal: